bradjasper/subtle-patterns-bookmarklet/README.md

 ## License
 The bookmarklet is under a MIT license and the patterns are under a <a href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>

+## Contributing
+Run make to compile the CoffeeScript and Less files.

+Run a static HTTP server one level up with

+    python -m SimpleHTTPServer

 ## About
 Created by Brad Jasper